zafermesut/fashion-recommendation-systems/README.md

 ## Files

-- `app.py`: The Streamlit app.
+- `app.py`: The main Streamlit application.
-- `Images_features.pkl`: Pre-extracted image features.
+- `Images_features.pkl`: Pre-extracted image features used for similarity calculation.
-- `filenames.pkl`: List of image file paths.
+- `filenames.pkl`: List of image file paths corresponding to the images in the dataset.

+## Hugging Face Space

+The application is live and can be accessed on Hugging Face Spaces here: [Fashion Product Recommendation System](https://huggingface.co/spaces/zafermbilen/fashion-recommendation-systems).

+This interactive app allows users to explore and receive recommendations for similar fashion products based on the input product's image.